Text2Grad: Reinforcement Learning from Natural Language Feedback: Conclusion

 \section{Conclusion}

-vspace{-3mm} We presented \name{}, a new framework for learning from natural language feedback by converting free form textual critiques into span-level reward signals and actionable gradients.
+We presented \name{}, a new framework for learning from natural language feedback by converting free-form textual critiques into span-level reward signals and actionable gradients.
 Unlike traditional RLHF approaches that rely on scalar rewards or inference-time prompting strategies, \name directly incorporates feedback into the training process through token-aware policy updates.
 This enables precise credit assignment and more interpretable learning dynamics.
 Experimental results across summarization, code generation, and question answering demonstrate that \name consistently outperforms scalar-reward PPO and prompt-based baselines in both alignment quality and sample efficiency.
+Cross-model evaluation on Mistral-7B-Instruct-v0.2 (Section~\ref{sec:cross-model}) further validates that these gains transfer across model families and architectures.
 Overall, \name opens a new direction for fine-grained, feedback-driven optimization of language models, moving beyond scalar supervision toward more human-like, interpretable, and effective learning.